LEYLA ABIN #19-245 – F, 1 Year

 Leyla still does puppy things plus with her fears, for her safety, she needs a home that is willing to use a crate with her.She likes to cuddle in our bed for short periods, she will lay right on top of you and enjoy her ears or belly being scratched.
 She may do fine there all night, but I’ve not tested it.

 Like most Setters, Leyla likes running in mud, thankfully she is ok taking bathes.
 We’ve not found a sensitive spot on her when being touched.

 We believe with continued trust and confidence building, Leyla will blossom into a wonderful family member.

 A home with previous English Setter experience is a must for Leyla

 Foster Dog Location: Iowa

 Adoption Fee: $350.00

 Volunteer transport can be arranged in the Continental US within a 1,000 mile distance between adopters & foster home.
+Interstate transport of dogs by Above and Beyond English Setter Rescue to adopters, requires a nominal fee of $50.00 for an Interstate Health Certificate (required by law).
 Typically, we are able to transport your adopted dog to within 2 hours of your home. *Dogs can be adopted outside the 1000 mile transport distance; however, adopters must be willing to either fly their adopted dog, drive to a location within the 1000 mile transport range, or make independent transport arrangements for their adopted dog.
 Transports to far West states, from Eastern states, may have additional restrictions.